LightBitsLabs/los-csi/docs/src/plugin_deployment/deployment.md

 The Lightbits CSI plugin can be deployed directly from the Lightbits Docker registry and the official Kubernetes sidecar container images Docker registry, or locally staged on a private Docker registry hosted within your organizational network.
 The locally staged method is typically only required if the Kubernetes cluster you are working with does not have access to the Internet.

-#### Deploying from the Lightbits Docker Registry
+#### Deploying from the Lightbits Image Registry

-As mentioned in the [Lightbits CSI Plugin Overview]() section above, the Lightbits CSI plugin itself is packaged as a single Docker container image that is deployed in pods on the Kubernetes cluster nodes.
-In addition, an optional stock busybox [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers) can be used to enable NVMe/TCP driver auto-loading functionality.
-Both of these container images are available through the following Lightbits Docker registry:
+The Lightbits CSI plugin itself is packaged as a single container image that is deployed in pods on the Kubernetes cluster nodes.
+This container image is available through the following Lightbits Image Registry:

 ```bash
 docker.lightbitslabs.com/lightos-csi
 ```

 If you cannot access the Lightbits Docker registry, contact Lightbits support to obtain the latest Lightbits Docker registry address and access credentials.

 Furthermore, during the deployment 4-6 of the required Kubernetes sidecar container images will be obtained from the Quay registry:

 ```bash